Shipton Gorge is three miles east of Bridport, fourteen miles west of Dorchester and two miles from the Jurassic coast at Burton Bradstock.

 There is no "gorge" in Shipton Gorge but it is an interesting and pretty village with high banked lanes, lovely houses and a community spirit.
 There are a number of thatched properties as well as listed buildings, one site of special scientific interest, two small woods and a network of public footpaths and bridleways to be explored.

 One of the dominant features of the village is the church of St Martin which sits on a hill overlooking the main street with glorious views across the countryside.
-It has a 14th century tower, a 13th century font and the exterior is floodlit for much of the year making it an important feature of the village both day and night.
+It has an early 15th century tower, a 13th century font and the exterior is floodlit for much of the year making it an important feature of the village both day and night.

 You can find out more about our village, its residents, its history and its amenities on this web site and we hope that you will come and visit us - we are a typical West Dorset village and very proud to be so!